Local Risk Decomposition for High-frequency Trading Systems: Extracting performance indices from the LRD

 where

 being $K_{s}$ and $K_{t}$ convolution kernels, $\rho$ and $\tau$ representing the ``principal" investment horizon and time while $\delta t $ and $\delta s$ are dilatation coefficients~\citep{Silverman96}.
 These parameters can be tuned for different investor's requirements, making the method particularly flexible.
 For example, by using hard kernels such as the Heaviside function, it is possible to cut the contribution of the performance beyond some specified look-back period.
 Otherwise, if it is preferred to give a weight to whole the historical performance of the trading strategy, a Gaussian kernel would be suitable.
-It is also important to note that Eq.~(\ref{eq::eta}) represents the average performance over some investment horizon $s$ and can be used as a further proxy for specific strategy selection.

 In order to underline the flexibility of our indicator $\Phi^{f}_{\tau,\rho}$, we perform a numerical test on two artificial \PandL time series for different choices of the parameters in Eqs.~(\ref{eq::indicator}) and (\ref{eq::eta}).
 We restrict the range of choices by fixing $\tau=\max(t)$, since investors tend to give more importance on the recent performance of their strategies.
 The dilatation coefficients are selected according to: $\delta s = 100 \rho$ and $ \delta t = \left[ \max(t) - \min(t) \right]/4$.
 The errors on the estimates have been calculated via the jacknife method~\citep{Kunsch89} and indicated between brackets as uncertainty in the last digit.